Back to The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

 When the day of Pentecost had come, the Apostles were gathered with Our Lady in the Upper Room.
-Fear still lingered in their hearts; uncertainty pressed upon them; existed in a fragile band of disciples who had remained faithful amid persecution, betrayal, and exile.
-But at the third hour, the promise of Christ was fulfilled.
+Fear still lingered. existed as a fragile band of faithful disciples who had endured betrayal, persecution, and exile.
+Then the promise of Christ was fulfilled.
 A mighty wind filled the house.
-Tongues of fire descended upon each one.
-And , born from the wounded side of Christ on , now stood before the world in apostolic power.
+Tongues of fire descended upon each of them.
+And , born from the wounded side of Christ on , stood before the world in apostolic power.
+Many souls know Pentecost as a holy feast, but not yet as the moment when hidden fidelity became public mission by the power of the Holy Ghost.

-So too in the mystical Resurrection of : after the long eclipse, after the Passion and burial of the Mystical Body, after the years of exile and the Novena of waiting, the fire of the Holy Ghost will once again restore the full visibility, mission, confidence, and of the true .
-Pentecost is not only a historical moment; it is the pattern of every restoration.
+So too in the mystical Resurrection of .
+After the long eclipse, after the Passion and burial of the Mystical Body, after the years of exile and the Novena of waiting, the fire of the Holy Ghost restores the visibility, mission, confidence, and of the true .
+Pentecost is not only a historical event.
+It is the pattern of restoration.

-"And suddenly there came a sound from heaven, as of a mighty wind" (Acts 2:2).
+Acts says: "And suddenly there came a sound from heaven, as of a mighty wind."

 • human plans,